- 4.01: Role of the Podiatrist

 - Prior to prescribing a hydrocodone-only extended release medication that is not in an abuse deterrent form, a licensee must

 - Thoroughly assess the patient, including an evaluation of the patient’s risk factors, substance abuse history, presenting condition(s), current medication(s) a determination that other pain management treatments are inadequate, and a check of the patient’s data through the online Prescription Monitoring Program;

 - Enter into a Pain Management Treatment Agreement with the patient that shall appropriately address drug screening, pill counts, safe storage and disposal and other requirements based on the patient’s diagnoses, treatment plan, and risk assessment;

-- Supply a Letter of Medical Necessity as required by the Board of Registration in Pharmacy that includes the patient’s diagnoses and treatment plan, verifies that other pain management treatments have failed, indicates that a risk assessment was performed and that the licensee and the patient have entered into a Pain Management Treatment Agreement is not clinically indicated due to the severity of the patient’s medical condition;
+- Supply a Letter of Medical Necessity as required by the Board of Registration in Pharmacy that includes the patient’s diagnoses and treatment plan, verifies that other pain management treatments have failed, indicates that a risk assessment unless a Pain Management Treatment Agreement is not clinically indicated due to the severity of the patient’s medical condition;

 - The purpose of 249 CMR 4.02(2) is to enhance the public health and welfare by promoting optimum therapeutic outcomes, avoiding patient injury and eliminating medication errors.
 Nothing in 249 CMR 4.02(2) shall alter the standard of care a licensee must use when prescribing any Schedule II, III or IV controlled substance.

 4.03: Practice of Podiatric Medicine by Podiatric Medical Students

 (1) A licensee may permit a podiatric medical student to practice podiatric medicine subject to the provisions of M.G.L. c.
 112, § 16Aand B. The licensee's supervision of the podiatric medical student's activities must include the following requirements: